manuelmitasch/ghost-admin-ember-demo/README.md

 ## License

-Copyright 2013 by Stefan Penner and Ember App Kit Contributors, and licensed under the MIT License.
+Copyright 2014 by Manuel Mitasch and Ember App Kit Contributors, and licensed under the MIT License.
 See included [LICENSE](/stefanpenner/ember-app-kit/blob/master/LICENSE) file for details.